mantidproject/mantid/docs/source/release/v6.0.0/diffraction.rst

 - :ref:`PowderILLDetectorScan <algm-PowderILLDetectorScan>` is corrected when treating multiple scans merged
 - The :ref:`D7YIGPositionCalibration <algm-D7YIGPositionCalibration>` now can do the YIG Bragg peak fitting individually or simultaneously, or not at all and provide feedback on the initial guess quality
+- :ref:`PDCalibration <algm-PDCalibration>` now intitialises A,B and S of BackToBackExponential if correpsonding coeficients are in the instrument parameter.xml file.
+- PaalmanPingsMonteCarloAbsorption can now make use of predefined sample and container geometries

 Bugfixes
 ########

 - Dummy detectors in POLARIS workspaces no longer prevent unit conversion
 - Focus in PEARL powder diffraction scripts no longer fails if previous run has created a Van splines WorkspaceGroup
+- Fix out-of-range bug in :ref:`FitPeaks <algm-FitPeaks>` for histogram data.
+- Fix bug to actually implement intended sequential fit of DIFC, DIFA, TZERO in :ref:`PDCalibration <algm-PDCalibration>`.
 - :ref:`WANDPowderReduction <algm-WANDPowderReduction>` once again accepts multiple input workspaces and outputs a WorkspaceGroup when specified by user